nickbrandt/GitLab/doc/user/project/integrations/instance_and_group_integrations.md

 1. Navigate to **Project > Settings > Integrations**.
 1. Choose the integration you want to enable or update.
 1. From the drop-down, select **Use custom settings**.
-1. Ensure the toggle is set to **Enabled** and enter all required settings.
+1. Ensure the toggle is set to **Enable integration** and enter all required settings.
 1. Click **Save changes**.